 You’re never too old to stop learning!
 And while sex education is currently a hot political topic, the issue of safe sex for older people is – again – rarely discussed in mainstream media.
 However, as Safer Sex 4 Seniors explains:

 “The rates of STIs among older adults, including syphilis and gonorrhea, have doubled in the past decade, and infections have almost doubled as well.”

 But don’t let that scare you.
 The website gives up-to-date, judgment-free information from sex educators on risks as well as advice on how to have safer sex.

 Not just in the bedroom, but in many areas of life: LGBT people have a unique set of challenges to face as they age.
 Not just because LGBT people are likely to have experienced more discrimination across their lifetime, but also because they are less likely to have the support networks that many heterosexual, cisgender older people have.

 But there are organisations that are dedicated to supporting older LGBT people, as well as working with them to advocate for changes where they’re needed.
 Sage in the US is the country’s oldest and largest organisation dedicated to improving the lives of LGBT adults.
 Their work ranges from giving advice on LGBT-friendly care homes, directly training care home staff, and campaigning on legal changes that will help improve the lives of LGBT adults throughout America.

-The UK magazine Saga is changing with the times – it now has a sex and relationships section on its website that not only carries articles about sex news (such as the release of the ‘female viagra’ pill), it also tackles reader questions with satisfying frankness.
+The UK magazine Saga is changing with the times.
+It now has a sex and relationships section on its website that not only carries articles about sex news (such as the release of the ‘female viagra’ pill), but also tackles reader questions with satisfying frankness.
 We particularly like this answer to a question from a reader in his 80s.
 She asked: